rduplain/nixd/README.md

     	nixd/bin/nixd install

 Clean would then be (carefully) as follows.
-If you want to keep resource downloads around, do not remove `nixd/src/`.
+If you want to keep resource downloads and builds around, do not remove `nixd/src/`.

     clean:
     	rm -fr nixd/usr/ nixd/opt/ nixd/var/ nixd/src/